HSC results services

 - If I was ranked first in my school, why are my exam and assessment marks different?

 At peak times, you may experience a delay getting through to an operator.
-We encourage you to see if your question has been answered in the frequently asked questions section.
+We encourage you to see if your question has been answered in the Exam section of this site.

 If you feel an examination mark is not consistent with your expectation, the HSC Results Check service is available for a small fee per course.